 - No DCC response and no sound Start by rechecking the wiring to the track pick ups.
 A connection may have been missed or become loose. - No DCC response but idle sounds play Check your DCC address.
 Also, verify that you have DCC on the track and not just a DC power source. - Motor runs but prime mover does not rev up Make sure that you have not accidentally set the system for speed by triggers rather than DCC speed commands. - Motor does not respond but sounds and functions do Check the wiring to the motor from the decoder, a connection may not be made.
-Verify that the DCC CVs 2, 5 & 6 have not been changed in error. - No Chuffing If using a reed switch, that the magnets are within range.
-The wires coming from the trigger might be broken or loose.
+Verify that the DCC CVs 2, 5 & 6 have not been changed in error. - No Chuffing If using a reed switch verify the magnets are within range.
+Check trigger wiring for breaks disconnection.
 Engines with built-in contacts physical may require cleaning or oiling of the contacts.
 The K-27 Jumper may not be set properly.
 If you think you are in autochuff, you may actually be in triggered chuff mode with no trigger connected, verify the chuff trigger setting. - Erratic Chuffing The axle magnets may not be mounted symmetrically.

-Also, if the reed switch is not mounted to the truck, the distance to the magnet might change during curves.
-The wires coming from the reed switch might be broken or loose.
+If the reed switch is not mounted to the truck, the distance to the magnet might change during curves.
 Engines with built-in contacts (Bachmann Spectrum) may require cleaning or oiling of the contacts.
 Contact Problems are the normal cause for faster than normal chuffing. - Whistle too frequent The whistle plays based upon the speed reaching the whistle play speed threshold.
 If the train slows down in curves or at grades this may cause additional whistle triggering.
 Running at a slightly higher or slower speed may help.
 If a reed switch is used to blow the whistle, triggering may occur due to unexpected magnetic fields.
 Make sure your reed switch is not mounted too close to your speaker.